Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 #### Validate addition of FM required repositories

-Check if all the required repos are added on both FMN nodes (`fmn001` and `fmn002`) in order to install prerequisite OS RPMs required during Slingshot Sftware installation.
+Check if all the required repos are added on both FMN nodes (`fmn001` and `fmn002`) in order to install prerequisite OS RPMs required during Slingshot Software installation.

 For Example: